The Significant Gap between the West and Iran to Revive the Iran Nuclear Deal

 https://www.rozen-bakher.com/timeline-risks/05/03/2022/0913

-Published Date: 05 March 2022 at 09:13
+Published Date: 05 March 2022

-Iran Nuclear Deal - Monitoring Risks by Dr. Ziva Rozen-Bakher https://www.rozen-bakher.com/monitoring-risks/17/02/2022
+Risks Timeline by Dr. Ziva Rozen-Bakher

-05 March at 09:13.
-There is a significant gap between the reporting in the West news and in the Iranian news about the reviving of the Iran nuclear deal.
+05 March 2022 at 09:13.
+There is a significant gap between the reporting in the Western news and the Iranian news about the reviving of the Iran nuclear deal.
 Over the last two months, too many times assessments were made by various actors involved in the negotiation of the deal that the deal is going to be closed in the coming week, yet without any progress, so under this situation, the better way is to follow the facts below to get a better assessment about the probability of reviving the deal:

 • Iran refuses to make direct negotiations with the USA.

-In the light of the above, on the one hand, Iran would like that the sanctions will be cancelled, but on the other, Iran insists that any new deal must include new conditions.
-Given that, my assessment is that any new deal will include new conditions that are less good to the West compared to the previous deal.
+In light of the above, on the one hand, Iran would like that the sanctions be cancelled, but on the other, Iran insists that any new deal must include new conditions.
+Given that, my assessment is that any new deal will include new conditions that are less good for the West compared to the previous deal.
 Still, I have a big doubt if any new deal will be agreed upon between Iran and the West because of the significant gap between the sides alongside the inability to give Iran a guarantee that the USA won't withdraw again from the deal.

 Dr. Ziva Rozen-Bakher

-Researcher in Risks for Foreign Direct Investment (FDI) and International Trade
+Dr. Ziva Rozen-Bakher - A Researcher in International Relations with a Focus on Security, Political and Economic Risks for Foreign Direct Investment (FDI) and International Trade

 https://www.rozen-bakher.com/